cchudzicki-ocw-testing/9.00sc-fall-2011/content/pages/instructor-insights/_index.md

 ## Instructor Insights

-_In the following pages, Prof. John Gabrieli describes various aspects of how he taught \_9.00 Introduction to Psychology_.\_
+_In the following pages, Prof. John Gabrieli describes various aspects of how he taught_ 9.00 Introduction to Psychology.

 - {{< resource_link 54378383-2e19-5046-fc73-49997af088ba "Structuring a broad survey course" >}}
 - {{< resource_link 8937ce49-d58f-a613-51a8-58a2a435010c "Crafting lectures that inspire and inform" >}}